Philonous/nix-exposition/README.md

 * The store path uniquely determines its contents.
 I.e. `/nix/store/xadrr3l5jvkkm3g3lb2g81j5wz51zqdv-bash-interactive-4.4-p23/bin/bash` will always contain the same bash version, compiled with the same flags and linked against the same libraries (in the same store paths).
-If any of those change, a different path is produced
+If any of those change, a different path is produced.
-* It does _not_ require that the hash part of the store path is the hash of its contents.
+* It does not require that the hash part of the store path is the hash of its contents.
 The hash only needs to uniquely identify the content. (this becomes important later)
 * The contents of a store paths are _never_ modified in any way.
 * Files in the store are only allowed to depend on files in the same or other store paths, not anywhere else.
-This includes for example linked libraries, external programs that might be called and data files.
+This includes for example linked libraries and external programs that might be called.
 This requirement ensures that the store path together with all the store paths it (recursively) refers to are self-sufficient.
 Such a self-sufficient set of paths is called a `closure`.

 The Nix store has a database that tracks which store paths need other paths to function, so you don't accidentally delete the libreadline library that your bash still needs.
-This allows Nix to determine orphaned packages that aren't referred to by anything any longer and can be deleted. `nix-collect-garbage` finds those store paths and deletes them.
+This allows Nix to determine orphaned packages that aren't referred to by anything any longer and can be deleted. `nix-collect-garbage` finds those orphaned store paths and deletes them.
 Nix also needs to know which packages you want to keep for yourself, since otherwise it would just always delete everything; these are called garbage-collection roots.

 "Updates" to a package are performed by putting a new version into a new path, and replacing programs with new ones that refer that new path.
 This